GPUOpen-Tools/gpu_performance_api/docs/source/api_functions/gpa_getsampleresultsize.rst

     "``sessionId``", "Unique identifier of a previously-created session."
     "``sampleId``", "Unique identifier of a previously-created sample."
-    "``sampleResultSizeInBytes``", "The value that will be set to the result size upon successful execution  - this value needs to be passed to GetSampleResult."
+    "``pSampleResultSizeInBytes``", "The value that will be set to the result size upon successful execution  - this value needs to be passed to GetSampleResult."

 Return value
 %%%%%%%%%%%%